Preston-Landers/Prompt-Like-A-Pro/README.md

 "1066" produce a vector (a mathematical representation) in the model's internal space that points to the same area as concepts like "William the Conqueror" and "Normans".
-You might ask how likely it is to hallucinate an exactly wrong answer here like "King Harold", but that's where the [attention mechanism](#transformer) brings in the word "won" from the prompt and focuses the transformer on comparing candidates for the answer to the "winning" concept.
+You might ask how likely it is to hallucinate an exactly wrong answer here like "King Harold" which may lie in the same region, but that's where the [attention mechanism](#transformer) brings in the word "won" from the prompt and focuses the transformer on comparing candidates for the answer to the "winning" concept.